Posted on: December 18, 2025

 There are a lot of myths out there about what affects your level of intoxication and how to sober up faster, so it’s important to know what’s true and what’s a dangerous misconception.

-For example, certain actions – like drinking coffee or splashing cold water – will help you “feel” more sober but won’t actually lower your blood alcohol content (BAC).
+For example, certain actions – like drinking coffee or splashing cold water – will help you “feel” more sober but won’t lower your blood alcohol content (BAC).

 Knowledge is the best weapon in your host responsibility arsenal.